-- have an attorney present; - use any mechanical device to record the proceedings (in case of disability, the representative may be delegated to take notes)meeting; - ask questions of the complainant or respondent; - review the complete complaint file and all associated documents; nor to - receive a copy of the complete complaint file.
+- have an attorney present; - have an automicy present - record the meeting; - ask questions of the complainant or respondent; - review the complete complaint file and all associated documents; - receive a copy of the complete complaint file.

 Depending on the nature of the complaint, mediation may be offered.
 If the complainant accepts this approach, the respondent will be encouraged to participate in the mediation process.
 If the parties agree to a resolution, it will be documented in an agreement.
 Both parties will be given a copy of the agreement, and a copy will be retained with the complaint file by the ADEWD.